-Lemma 5.1.
+Lemma 6.1.
 If the dealer is honest, with exponentially good probability the faulty players cannot affect the reconstruction of the secret.
 Moreover, no player but the receiver learns anything (in the information theoretic sense) about the secret.

-Lemma 5.2.
+Lemma 6.2.
 If the dealer is faulty, with exponentially good probability he can not change the secret he shared.
-Moreover the faulty players do not learn $k^i$ values for honest players.
+Moreover the faulty players do not learn k^i values for honest players.

-Both lemmas are proved in appendix C.
+Both lemmas are proved in appendix E.

-If the reconstructor is faulty, the only secret we are trying to protect is the player keys $k^i$ .
+If the reconstructor is faulty, the only secret we are trying to protect is the player keys k^i .
 Their security stems from the security of performing Clifford group operations on coded states.

-6 Multiparty Quantum Computation
+7 Multiparty Quantum Computation (MPQC)

-Our VQSS scheme already resembles Multiparty Quantum Computation in the ability to share a few secrets in parallel (all with the same player authentication keys $k^i$ ), and use Clifford operations between them.
+Our VQSS scheme already resembles Multiparty Quantum Computation in the ability to share a few secrets in parallel (all with the same player authentication keys k^i), and use Clifford operations between them.
 In order to complete this to a Multiparty Quantum Computation we need to add a Toffoli gate.
-We base the creation of the Toffoli gate on a shared Toffoli state a la [24], and the sharing of our Toffoli state on the ideas of the Power-Tables in [23].
+We base the creation of the Toffoli gate on a shared Toffoli state a la [Sho96], and the sharing of our Toffoli state on the ideas of the Power-Tables in [RB89].

 Let $\frac{1}{p}\sum{a,b}|a,b,ab\rangle$ be the Toffoli State.
-It is well-known that it is possible to perform a Toffoli on any state using Clifford operations and this state.
+In appendix F we show that it is possible to perform a Toffoli on any state using Clifford operations and this state.

 Sharing the Toffoli state can be done by our protocol for VQSS.
-We begin by sharing many Toffoli states which are only polynomially good and then use a fault-tolerant multiparty computation (for example [1]) to create an exponentially good Toffoli state from an encoded zero.
+We begin by sharing many Toffoli states which are only polynomially good9 and then use a fault-tolerant multiparty computation (for example [AB99]) to create an exponentially good Toffoli state from an encoded zero.
 The polynomially good states are created by some arbitrary player.
 If the player fails to create polynomially good Toffoli states she is faulty and is kicked out of the protocol.